Imagine: it’s game day in Iowa City.

 Golden Voice of the Hawkeye Marching Band, Lou Crist

-Lou and his brother Lyndon performed in the Hawkeye Marching Band as undergraduate students in the 1950s and 60s, and in 1981, Lou became the band’s announcer.
+Lou Crist and his brother Lyndon performed in the Hawkeye Marching Band as undergraduate students in the 1950s and 60s, and in 1981, Lou became the band’s announcer.
 For more than 40 years, his voice has narrated game day with the Hawkeye Marching Band.
 This year, Lou and his wife, Jan, established a new, unrestricted fund for the Hawkeye Marching Band: The Lou Crist Legacy Fund, to ensure the band continues to grow and thrive for generations of future marching Hawkeyes.

 Iowa FTK Formation in Iowa Wave Halftime Show